TinyDragon612/TinyDragon612/README.md

 <h2 align="left">Hi 👋!
-My name is Evie and I'm a student at the University of Chicago, from New Jersey.</h2>
+My name is Evie and I'm a student at the University of Chicago.</h2>

 ###